Eli Herring

-Eli Herring (born 1969) is a former Brigham Young University (BYU) offensive tackle who decided not to play in the National Football League (NFL) for religious reasons involving working on the Sabbath and made his intention clear to all NFL teams prior to the 1995 NFL draft.
-Nonetheless, the devout member of the Church of Jesus Christ of Latter-day Saints was drafted in the 6th round by the Oakland Raiders.
+Eli Herring (born 1969) is an American college athlete and high school sports coach.

+He played football for Brigham Young University (BYU) as an offensive tackle.
+Though Herring was widely expected to turn professional after college, he gained notoriety for declining to play in the National Football League (NFL) for religious reasons involving working on the Sundays and made his intention clear to all NFL teams prior to the 1995 NFL draft.
+Nonetheless, the devout member of the Church of Jesus Christ of Latter-day Saints (LDS Church) was drafted in the 6th round by the Oakland Raiders.
 He is one of few people to get drafted in the NFL after declaring an intention never to play.

-He is now married with seven children and works as a school teacher and assistant football coach at Mountain View High School in Orem, Utah.
+Herring is married with seven children and works as a math teacher and assistant football coach at Mountain View High School in Orem, Utah.

 High school

 During his years at Springville High School, Herring participated and lettered in football, basketball, wrestling and track.
 He earned All-Region and All-State honors in football and wrestling, while also setting two state records in track and becoming the Utah state champion in the shot put and discus.
-He was the captain of the football team, and was a member of the 1985 team that won the state championship He was recruited to play football by BYU, the University of Utah, Utah State University, Stanford University and the University of Washington, but enrolled at BYU in 1987 because it was the only school that did not withdraw a scholarship offer when he announced his plans to serve a mission for the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He was the captain of the football team, and was a member of the 1985 team that won the state championship.
+He was recruited to play football by BYU, the University of Utah, Utah State University, Stanford University, and the University of Washington.
+In 1987, he chose BYU because it was the only school that did not withdraw a scholarship offer when he announced his plans to serve an LDS Church mission for two years aged about 19 to 21.

-LDS Mission
+LDS Church mission

 Following his freshman year at BYU, Herring served an LDS Church mission in Salta, Argentina from 1988 to 1990.
-While he was there he read about Erroll Bennett, a professional soccer player in Tahiti, who withdrew from his team after joining the LDS Church and deciding not to play on the Sabbath.
-Herring was impressed by Bennett's commitment and dedication to what he viewed was right.
+While he was there, he read about Erroll Bennett, a professional soccer player in Tahiti, who withdrew from his team after joining the LDS Church and deciding not to play on Sundays.
+Herring was impressed by Bennett's commitment to his religious principles.

 Herring's views on money were also affected by his time in Argentina.
-When he arrived there one U.S. dollar was worth 15 Argentine australs, but by the time he left, a dollar was worth about 10,000 australs.
-This period of hyper-inflation helped him realize he could not trust in money nor make decisions solely based on money.
+When he arrived there, one U.S. dollar was worth 15 Argentine australs.
+By the time he departed Argentita, a dollar was worth about 10,000 australs.
+This period of hyper-inflation led to his belief money was not necessarily reliable and that he should not make decisions solely based on financial factors.